 It performs all initialization tasks (setting application-wide constants, DB seeding, migrations, etc.).

 It registers all services used in this project in the DI (dependency injection) container.

 It defines the middleware pipeline of your web-application.

-This class contains a lot of code (as for a project that has just been created) from the very beginning and will become even bigger when you start adding new features to your application.
+This class contains a lot of code (as for a project that has just been created) from the beginning and will become even bigger when you start adding new features to your application.

 We will take a look at it in more detail in the next article.

 Subscribe to blog updates